image

 Chan Park

+Thank you, Operator.
 Good afternoon.
-I'm joined today by our Chief Executive Officer, Tom Lesinski; and our Chief Financial Officer, Ronnie Ng.
+I'm joined today by our Chief Executive Officer, Tom Lesinski, and our Chief Financial Officer, Ronnie Ng.

-I would like to remind our listeners that this conference call contains forward-looking statements within the meaning of 27A of the Securities Act of 1933 as amended and Section 21E of the Securities Exchange Act of 1934 as amended.
+I would like to remind our listeners that this conference call contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 as amended, and Section 21E of the Securities Exchange Act of 1934 as amended.

 All statements other than statements of historical facts communicated during this conference call may constitute forward-looking statements.
-These forward-looking statements involve risks and uncertainties.
+These forward-looking statements involve risks and uncertainty.

 Important factors that can cause actual results to differ materially from the company's expectations are disclosed in the risk factors contained in the company's filings with the SEC.
 All forward-looking statements are expressly qualified in their entirety by such factors.
 Further, our discussion today includes some non-GAAP measures.